Riandra4trend/CompfestAIC/Listing Agent Blog.md

 To solve the discovery problem while keeping the tool accessible to beginners, we needed a way to automatically detect pagination patterns without requiring users to write complex rules.
 This led us to develop a system centered on **Pagination Type Detection** and **Lazy Fetch Handling**, enabling the crawler to infer navigation behavior directly from a page’s structure.

 One of our core engineering insights was that scanning the entire DOM for navigation cues is computationally heavy and highly prone to noise.
-Raw HTML contains thousands of irrelevant tokens—analytics scripts, heavy SVG paths, and base64 images.
+Raw HTML contains thousands of irrelevant tokens such as analytics scripts, heavy SVG paths, and base64 images.
 Sending this unfiltered content to a classification model increases latency and decreases accuracy.

-That is why we engineered an in-house HTML Cleaner, specifically built based on our research to truncate and preserve only the structural content that matters.
+To address this, we engineered an in-house HTML Cleaner, specifically designed through our research to truncate and preserve only the structural content that matters.
 Our cleaner operates through two distinct phases before any classification occurs:

 **1. Noise Elimination**, The system strips non-structural elements.
 Tags like <script>, <style>, <svg>, and <iframe> are removed, along with semantic regions like <header> or <aside> that rarely contain pagination.
 We also trim attributes, removing tracking metadata and shortening long URIs.

 **2. Structural Collapse**, Listing pages are defined by repetition—hundreds of product cards or table rows.
 We don't need to read every item to know a list exists.
 Our cleaner generates an "Element Signature" for each node (tag + class + attributes).
 When it detects long runs of identical signatures (e.g., 50 repeated div.product-card), it collapses them into a single placeholder.
 This preserves the structure of the list while reducing HTML size by up to 90%.

 Once we had a clean structure, we looked for ways to make the process faster, more reliable, and cost-efficient.
-Our analysis of thousands of domains confirmed a crucial pattern: navigation logic almost always resides in the bottom 20% of the document structure.
+Our analysis of thousands of domains confirmed a crucial pattern that navigation logic almost always resides in the bottom 20% of the document structure.

 {Placeholder: Percentage data graphic showing how often navigation appears within the bottom 20% of the HTML vs the top 80%}